What is scabies?

 Gamma benzene hexachloride cream is no longer recommended because of resistance and potential toxicity.
 Sulphur and crotamiton were popular in the past but are relatively weak scabicides.

-The scabicide has to be applied before bed to the whole body from the chin to soles.
-The scalp and face also need to be treated in children under 2 years, those confined to bed, and some others with reduced resistance.
+The scabicide has to be applied before bed to the whole body from the scalp to soles.

-A repeat treatment with scabicide a week to 10 days after the first one is often recommended.
+Scabicide should be repeated a week to 10 days after the first application to catch mites that have newly hatched.
 It should not be repeated for several weeks after that without medical advice.
 Overuse of insecticides will irritate the skin and may cause cause contact dermatitis.

 Each treatment with scabicide should be followed the next morning by hot-wash laundering or dry cleaning of sheets and pillow cases and any clothes worn against the skin over the last week.
-Non washable items should be sealed in a plastic bag and stored above 20° C for one week.
-Alternatively they can be frozen below -20° C for 12 hours.
+Non-washable items should be sealed in a plastic bag and stored above 20 C for one week.
+Alternatively they can be frozen below -20 C for 12 hours.
 Rooms should be thoroughly cleaned with normal household products.
 Fumigation or specialised cleaning is not required.
 Carpeted floors and upholstered furniture should be vacuumed and all areas cleaned with normal household products.
-The vacuum bag should then be discarded and furniture covered by plastic or a sheet during treatment and for 7 days after.
+The vacuum bag should then be discarded and furniture covered by plastic or a sheet during treatment and for 7 days afterwards.

 Scabies itch usually improves within a few days of scabicide treatment but it may take 4–6 weeks for the itch and rash of scabies to clear completely because of dead mites at the skin surface.
 These will be slowly cast off.

 To reduce the risk of the scabies treatment failing:

-- Ensure the scabicide is applied to the whole body from the chin down.
+- Ensure the scabicide is applied to the whole body.

 - Leave it on for the recommended time and reapply it after washing.